stadibo/otm-harjoitustyo/habitRPG/documentation/architecture.md

 _habitrpg.ui_ contains a text based ui, _habitrpg.domain_ contains software logic, and _habitrpg.dao_ contains classes for interfacing with the database.

+## User interface

+The UI contains 6 different scenes
+- login
+- create new user
+- main tracker view with to-do:s, habits and daily tasks
+- create new to-do
+- create new habit
+- create new daily task

+each scene is implemented as a [Scene](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Scene.html)-object.
+Only one scene is shown at one time, contained in the applications' [stage](https://docs.oracle.com/javase/8/javafx/api/javafx/stage/Stage.html).
+The user interface is built software wise in the class [habitrpg.ui.TrackerUi](https://github.com/stadibo/otm-harjoitustyo/blob/master/habitRPG/src/main/java/habitrpg/ui/TrackerUi.java).

+The UI has mostly been isolated from the software logic and only calls for "Service"-class methods in [habitrpg.domain](https://github.com/stadibo/otm-harjoitustyo/tree/master/habitRPG/src/main/java/habitrpg/domain) when needed with appropriate parameters.

+When the state of a to-do/habit/daily list changes, e.g. a user logs in or a task is set done/deleted/created, the method [redrawList()](https://github.com/stadibo/otm-harjoitustyo/blob/a1b81a6c47b2a3b9c26c17af39222f0346c61746/habitRPG/src/main/java/habitrpg/ui/TrackerUi.java#L247) is called with corresponding parameter (1:to-do, 2:habit, 3:daily) which rerenders lists on the trackerScene with updated objects obtained from software logic.

 ## Software logic

 The logical datamodel of the software is made up of four classes: [User](https://github.com/stadibo/otm-harjoitustyo/blob/master/habitRPG/src/main/java/habitrpg/domain/User.java), [Todo](https://github.com/stadibo/otm-harjoitustyo/blob/master/habitRPG/src/main/java/habitrpg/domain/Todo.java), [Habit](https://github.com/stadibo/otm-harjoitustyo/blob/master/habitRPG/src/main/java/habitrpg/domain/Habit.java) and [Daily](https://github.com/stadibo/otm-harjoitustyo/blob/master/habitRPG/src/main/java/habitrpg/domain/Daily.java).
 In addition to these there is a utility class [Time](https://github.com/stadibo/otm-harjoitustyo/blob/master/habitRPG/src/main/java/habitrpg/domain/Time.java) for accessing the current date and formatting DataTime-objects.
 These main relations are representations of users and their various tasks/habits: